Supervisor/supervisor/README.txt

   'minprocs' -- The minimum nymber of process descriptors that must be available before supervisord will start successfully.
 Default: 200.

-  'backofflimit' -- The number of times that supervisord will attempt to restart a failing program before giving up.
-Default: 3.

   'nocleanup' -- prevent supervisord from clearing old "AUTO" log files at startup time.
 Default: false.